Motorola BPR40D

-Discontinued Model • Mag One • UHF/VHF • 16 Channels • See the Recommended Replacement Below
+Current Mag One Model • UHF/VHF • 16 Channels • Analog & Digital (DMR II)

-The Motorola BPR40D, also known as the Mag One, was a dual-mode analog and digital (DMR II) business two-way radio built for retail, hospitality, light construction, and education teams that needed dependable, all-day on-site communication.
-With 16 channels, 4W of UHF power or 5W of VHF power, and up to 15 hours of digital battery life, it earned its place as an affordable workhorse — and today that role is filled by the current Motorola BPR50dX.
+The Motorola BPR40D, also known as the Mag One, is a dual-mode analog and digital (DMR II) business two-way radio built for retail, hospitality, light construction, and education teams that need dependable, all-day on-site communication.
+With 16 channels, 4W of UHF power or 5W of VHF power, and up to 15 hours of digital battery life, it's an affordable workhorse — and if you want the newest Mag One feature set, the Motorola BPR50dX is sold alongside it.

 Dual-Mode Analog & Digital